Matthew-Kwan/Ocean_app/README.md

 ## Installed Third-Party Packages
 In case `npm install` did not install all the packages, here are all our third-party dependencies.

+**Frontend**
 - Material UI
 - react-router-dom
 - sass

+**Backend**
+- Express-session
+- bcrypt-js
+- body-parser
+- connect-mongo
+- cors
+- dotenv
+- mongoose
+- nodemon (dev dependency)

 ## Application Usage Notes
 Please do **not refresh** the page while using the application.
 State management has not been implemented yet and this will break the application.
-Please refer to “Limitations of Phase 1” for more details.
+We were unfortunately unable to fix this in time for the completion of Phase 2, but it is on our bucket list of future work to be done.
+We believe that now that we have proper session handling with express-session on the backend, this should be possible.

 ## Login Credentials